Series

 Dyslexia in Bilingual Families: Why One Language May Be Harder

-Your child is bilingual and struggles more in one language.
-Is it dyslexia, language development or both?
-A look at why this happens.
+Your child is bilingual and finds reading harder in one language.
+Is it dyslexia, language development, or both?
+A calm look at why this happens.

 11. 11

-Foreign language class can be a dyslexic child's hardest subject.
-The reason is not effort, it is the language itself, and what helps at home.
+Foreign language class can be the hardest subject for a child with dyslexia.
+The reason is not effort, it is the structure of the language.
+What helps at home, how to talk to the teacher.

 12. 12